samkrishna/RegexKitX/README.md

 - The low-level *RKL4* C code accessing the [ICU](http://site.icu-project.org/) regex engine spits out deprecation warnings on macOS 10.12 Sierra
 - The annoyance of having to always remember to **ALWAYS link to the ICU library** on every project

 My concern is that no amount of work-arounds or modifications to all the low-level *RKL4* magic code will save it from being unbuildable in the near-future.
-So rather than wait for that to happen or repeatedly deal directly with the awkwardness of `NSRegularExpression`, I'm choosing to do this.
+So rather than wait for that to happen or repeatedly deal directly with the awkwardness of `NSRegularExpression`, I'm choosing to do RegexKitX ("*RKX*").

 I've also added documentation that is option-clickable for all the *RKX* category methods.